 Tour Edge are notorious for producing pretty decent clubs that massively undercut the market in terms of price.
 If you’re on a budget, the Tour Edge TGS Triple Grind Lob wedge is a very attractive option, coming in under $50.
 This is a versatile wedge with CNC Milled grooves that conform to the USGA Standard.
 The Tour Edge TGS Lob Wedge features a Tour inspired triple grind sole, and overall has a classic, clean design.

-I won’t say this is one of the best lob wedges out there, but if budget is a real issue and you’re a high handicap golfer, this is an ok short term 60 degree solution.
+I won’t say this is one of the best lob wedges out there, but if budget is a real issue and you’re a high handicap golfer, this is a decent pick for anyone cost conscious.